Last Updated: February 2026

 Pro tip: If currently employed, select "Recruiters only" to keep it private from your company.

 Having a stellar LinkedIn profile is just the beginning.
-The real magic happens when you leverage that polished presence to build meaningful connections.
+The real magic happens when you leverage that polished presence to build meaningful connections and stay top-of-mind with your network.

 Think about it.
 Your profile is now a 24/7 professional ambassador.
-OutXAI ensures the right people actually see it.
+OutX ensures you're always ready to engage at the right moment.

 We've covered a lot of ground.
 Let's recap the key takeaways: